 Letting out Pets

-While leaving a residence I allowed a newly acquired dog to escape out the front door.
+While leaving a residence, a newly acquired dog squeezed by me and escaped out the front door.
 My lady customer took off running (barefooted) as I was going to the car to get my receipt pad.
 When I looked in the direction she was headed, there was no sign of her or the dog.
 I called her later to learn that the dog had gotten past the fence for their housing division, but someone on the other side caught and handed her the dog under the fence.
 She couldn’t have crawled under it or gone over the top.
 My name was not totally mud at that point.

 Finding Things in Pianos